Teichlab/tracer/README.md

 6. [Graphviz](http://www.graphviz.org) - Dot and Neato drawing programs required for visualisation of clonotype graphs.
 This is optional - see the [`--no_networks` option](#options-1) to [`summarise`](#summarise-summary-and-clonotype-networks).

 ##### Installing IgBlast
 Downloading the executable files from `ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/<version_number>` is not sufficient for a working IgBlast installation.
-You must also download the `internal_data` directory (ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/internal_data) and put it into the same directory as the igblast executable.
+You must also download the `internal_data` directory (ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/internal_data) and `optional_file` directory (ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/optional_file/) and put them into the same directory as the igblast executable.
 This is also described in the igblast README file.

 You should also ensure to set the `$IGDATA` environment variable to point to the location of the IgBlast executable.
 For example run `export IGDATA=/<path_to_igblast>/igblast/1.4.0/bin`.